britzl/github-releasehistory/README.md

 # github-releasehistory
-Create a release history file from the releases of a GitHub project
+Create a release log from the releases of a GitHub project

+# Usage

+     ./releasehistory.py --owner britzl --repo monarch